Hyperion-1/react_portfolio/README.md

 * FIX: burger button.
 Micro-sprint at least get the static to render, state and functionality to be added later.

+    >2023_06_03 19:21
+        This damn thing is not co-operating, may try import.
+It's a burger button, not a REST api, lets not complecate this too much

+        >Icon is not centered

+        >--resizeablity on the topbar contact-- *WILL need work, bad flex

 * CARD PROP:
     Going to have multiple skills and lang. listed, might as well build up a template for re-useability.